russellsaintcyr/BookSuggestionWebApp/README.md

 ```
 Heroku URL: https://book-suggestion-webapp.herokuapp.com.

-The data source currently contains only 106 books.
+The data source currently contains only 106 books which can be [viewed here](https://book-suggestion-webapp.herokuapp.com/books).